Magee scores 36, No. 24 Wofford races past Samford 85-64

+BIRMINGHAM, Ala. — When it was over, Wofford coach Mike Young took a brief moment to enjoy the view.

-BIRMINGHAM, Ala. — Fletcher Magee made eight 3-pointers on his way to a season-high 36 points, and No. 24 Wofford beat Samford 85-64 on Saturday.
+Fletcher Magee made eight 3-pointers on his way to a season-high 36 points, and the 24th-ranked Terriers beat Samford 85-64 on Saturday.

-The Terriers (26-4, 18-0) closed out an unbeaten Southern Conference schedule.
+Wofford (26-4, 18-0) became the fourth school to close out an unbeaten Southern Conference schedule.
 They have won 17 in a row heading into the conference tournament.

+Steph Curry-led Davidson was the last team to accomplish the feat, running the SoCon schedule during the 2007-08 season.
+Young had not talked much about the win streak until recently.
+Now, he could bask in the accomplishment.

+“That was a really, really good team,” Young said.
+“I am not comparing my team in 18-19 to 2007-08 Davidson.
+That was a special outfit.
+But we’re pretty darn good, now.”

 Samford (16-15, 6-12) lost its fourth straight game.

 Magee went 13 for 22 from the field, including 8 of 14 from beyond the arc.
-He also had four assists and three steals.
+He also had four rebounds, four assists and three steals.

-Ryan Hoover scored 17 points for Wofford, and Chevez Goodwin had 10.
+Nathan Hoover scored 17 points for Wofford, and Chevez Goodwin had 10.
+Goodwin was averaging just 3.8 points per game.

+“Our team is really deep,” Goodwin said.
+“We could start anybody on our team.
+We’ve got two starting fives, honestly.
+If your number is called, you’ve got to step up.”

 Josh Sharkey and Robert Allen had 16 points apiece for Samford.
 Ruben Guerrero scored 12 points.